anazaim77/mcp-test-ario/apps/mcp-app/README.md

 - **Type Safety**: Full TypeScript support with Zod validation
 - **Extensible Design**: Easy to add new tools and features
 - **Production Ready**: Docker support with proper logging and error handling
-- **Example Tools**: Currently includes a calculator tool as an example implementation
+- **Example Tools**: Currently includes a Tokopedia scraping tool as an example implementation

 ## Quick Start